 Customers must verify eligibility to use King County recycling and garbage facilities

-Beginning June 16, 2021, the King County Solid Waste Division will require customers who come to a King County recycling and garbage facility to show proof they live or do business within King County's 37-city and unincorporated service area, which excludes the cities of Seattle and Milton.
+As of June 16, 2021, the King County Solid Waste Division requires all customers who come to a King County recycling and garbage facility to show proof they live or do business within King County's 37-city and unincorporated service area, which excludes the cities of Seattle and Milton.
 Learn more Download PDF 1.75 MB

 Vehicle restrictions: The maximum combined length limit for vehicles plus trailers (bumper-to-bumper) is 40 feet.